-Northampton began as a Saxon village.
+Northampton began as an Anglo-Saxon village.
 It was called Hamm tun, which means the village by the well-watered meadow.
 Later it was called North Hamm tun, probably to distinguish it from Southampton.
 Gradually the name changed to Northampton.

 Northampton gained its first charter in 1189.
 (A charter was a document granting the townspeople certain rights).
 Richard I gave the charter in return for money.
 In 1215 Northampton was given its first mayor.

-In the Middle Ages Northampton had weekly markets.
+Medieval Northampton had weekly markets.
 By the early 13th century they were held in the present Market Place.
 There were also fairs in Northampton.
-In the Middle Ages a fair was like a market but it was held only once a year for a few days and it would attract buyers and sellers from all over the Midlands.
+In the Middle Ages, a fair was like a market but it was held only once a year for a few days and it would attract buyers and sellers from all over the Midlands.

 St Andrews Priory (a small abbey) was built about 1100 in Broad Street.
 Delamere Abbey was built in 1145.
 In the 13th century friars arrived in Northampton.
 Friars were like monks but instead of withdrawing from the world they went out to preach.
 There were several orders of friars in Northampton.
 The Franciscans were called grey friars because of their grey costumes.
 There were also Dominicans or black friars in Northampton and Austin friars.
 There was also a hospital dedicated to St Thomas.
 In it monks looked after the poor and sick as best they could.

 However in 1264 there was a rebellion against the king.
-At first the rebels held Northampton but a royalist army captured the town and sacked it.
-Soon afterwards Northampton suffered a decline.
-By the 14th century there were reports that many parts of the town were in ruins.
+At first, the rebels held Northampton but a royalist army captured the town and sacked it.
+Soon afterward Northampton suffered a decline.
+By the 14th century, there were reports that many parts of the town were in ruins.
 This may have been because high taxes were charged on people within the walls and so men moved to suburbs outside the town.

 Northampton suffered a severe fire in 1516 when many of the houses were destroyed.
 Fire was a constant hazard when most buildings were made of wood with thatched roofs.
 On the other hand if they burned these buildings could be easily replaced.
 Like all Tudor towns Northampton also suffered outbreaks of plague.
 However Northampton continued to grow in size and prosperity.